-The course will discuss current policy parameters, legal responsibilities and ethical issues of the medical cannabis industry.
-This course will include an overview and understanding of the various compliance laws in Illinois and Ohio.
+The course will discuss current policy parameters, legal responsibilities, and ethical issues in the cannabis industry.
+This will include an overview and understanding of the various compliance laws in multiple states.
+Students are encouraged to learn the legal details of their state or the states where they plan to work.